top of page

 🌴 Warm Climates (Zones 8–11)

-If you’re in the South, Southwest, or coastal areas:
+If you’re in the South, Southwest, or coastal areas, here’s what you can do:

 • Plant peas and leafy greens